 What if you forget to thaw the eggs overnight and you need to use them for a recipe?

 The muffin tin method that I have detailed in this blog post is the best way to freeze eggs in my opinion.
 Try it!
+Ice cube trays aren’t quite large enough for a whole egg.

 Eggs in their shells should not be frozen.
 Egg shells are porous and can easily crack, ruining the freshness of the egg.
 If you want to freeze eggs, just follow the super easy method I have detailed in my blog post.

-Use 1/8 teaspoon for each egg that you are freezing.
-This helps the yolk maintain it’s texture.
-If you know that you are going to use your eggs for sweet recipes, you can add 1/8 teaspoon of sugar instead of salt.
+Use ⅛ teaspoon for each egg that you are freezing.
+This helps the yolk maintain its texture.
+If you know that you are going to use your eggs for sweet recipes, you can add ⅛ teaspoon of sugar instead of salt.

 - Prep Time: 10 minutes